arkrow/PyMusicLooper/README.md

 Export intro/loop/outro sections and loop points of all the songs in the current directory and its subdirectories, to a folder called "Music Loops", processing 4 tracks concurrently.

-(Note: due to current limitations, concurrent processing is very memory intensive.
-Long tracks (~10 mins) can consume 3GBs of memory during processing, with typical shorter tracks (2-6 mins) using 1-2 GBs each.)

-(Additional Note: when using parallel processing (i.e. n-jobs > 1), certain functionalities are disabled, namely: interactive mode, export to txt, export to stdout)

 ```sh
 pymusiclooper split-audio --path "./" --recursive --output-dir "Music Loops" --n-jobs 4
 ```

+Generally, concurrent batch processing (i.e. when `--n-jobs` is set >1) is not encouraged as interactive mode cannot be used, however, it is relatively reliable with tracks that have clear and distinct repetition.

+(Note: due to current limitations, concurrent processing is very memory intensive and scales multiplicatively with `--n-jobs`.
+Long tracks (~10 mins) can consume upwards of 3GBs of memory during processing, with typical shorter tracks (2-6 mins) using 1-2 GBs each.)

+(Additional Note: when using parallel processing (i.e. n-jobs > 1), certain functionalities are disabled, namely: interactive mode, export to txt, export to stdout)

 ## Acknowledgement